For most of us life is good and although we may not always appreciate it, every day, there is so much to be grateful for.

 Five ways to recognise gratitude

 1. List 10 things in your life that you are grateful or thankful for.

-When you are feeling low it’s a good idea to look at your list to remind yourself of all the feel good things and events in your life.
+When you’re feeling low it’s a good idea to look at your list to remind yourself of all the feel-good things and events in your life.

 2. List 10 things about your work that you are grateful for.

-We spend a large percentage of our day at work so it’s a good idea to have some positive feelings about it.
-Things such as having helpful colleagues, a pleasant environment, kind customers, a good income, flexible hours or a place for your first cup of coffee.
-Choose whatever makes your working day more pleasant.
-Again, when you need uplifting in relation to work you can read this list.
+We spend most of our day at work so it’s a good idea to have some positive feelings about it.
+Things such as having helpful colleagues, a pleasant environment, a good income, a place to have your morning coffee!
+Choose whatever makes your working day pleasant.
+When your day needs a boost you can read this list.